 Author and publish better content, more often.
 HubSpot’s content marketing tools are ready to offer topic suggestions, as-you-type SEO advice and a social scheduling to get your words seen by search engines and shared across social.
 The on-page optimization features are right up there with Semrush’s in my opinion.

 You can also choose to host your business blog with HubSpot.
 Doing so grants you access to the same article templates and collaboration tools HubSpot use to easily draft, format and publish good looking blog content.

 Will you be getting your sales bonus this year?
 Chart your company’s entire sales and marketing function on a single screen.
 HubSpot has a wealth of existing reports to choose from, covering inbound activity and conversion, sales pipeline, business forecasting and individual team member performance.
-All can be easily shared as reports.
+Every Sales Hub metric can be easily shared as reports.

 Never let a lead go cold again.
-HubSpot tells you the second a contact takes an action, prompting you to check in with your hottest leads.
-It will also give you handy reminders of any follow-up tasks due, meetings coming up and leads at risk of lapsing, keeping your team organised and at the top of their game.
+HubSpot tells your sales team the second a contact takes an action, prompting you to check in with your hottest leads.
+It will also give you handy reminders of any follow-up tasks due, meetings coming up and leads at risk of lapsing, keeping your team organised and the sales process sharp.

 Social media management doesn’t have to be a juggling act.
 Publish to different social networks, monitor mentions and reply without ever having to leave HubSpot.
 You can also schedule and auto-post content directly from HubSpot and compare which platform drives the best ROI.

 HubSpot has an awesome collection of drag-and-drop website tools to turn visitors into leads.
 No code needed!
 These include embeddable forms, landing pages and live chat, meaning that visitors that interact with them enter your sales funnel with real purpose and are given the help they need on en route to a sale.